Snowed in

 3. Remove brisket from kettle, slice thin across the grain and

-arrange on a heated, large, deep platter.
-Wreathe with kettle vegetables, lifting them out
+on a heated, large, deep platter.
+Wreathe with kettle vegetables,

 with a slotted